-This guidance is intended to complement the notes for doctors in the front of every book of MCCDs.
-Those instructions remain current, except for the change in lower age limit at which 'old age' is thought to be acceptable as the sole cause of death (now 80 instead of 70, as covered in detail below).
-Doctors should familiarise themselves with the MCCD notes, and consult them if they are in any doubt about whether, or how, to certify a death.
+This guidance is intended to complement the notes for doctors in the front of every book of Medical Certificate of Cause of Death (MCCD).
+Those instructions remain current and doctors should familiarise themselves with the MCCD notes, and consult them if they are in any doubt about whether, or how, to certify a death.
+The guidance was developed by the then Office for National Statistics' Death Certification Advisory Group and has been minimally updated in September 2018.